jfexart/jfexart.github.io/content/about/_index.md

 In 2014 I did some important things that are somehow related to each other: I married Daniela, we moved to [Montevideo, Uruguay](https://en.wikipedia.org/wiki/Montevideo) and I started a new job at [Pyxis](https://pyxis.tech/).

-In 2015 I saw [Pearl Jam](https://en.wikipedia.org/wiki/Pearl_Jam) for the first and only time (for now) in [La Plata, Argentina](https://en.wikipedia.org/wiki/La_Plata).
-It was very exciting for me to go to my favorite band's concert.
+In 2015 I attended a [Pearl Jam](https://en.wikipedia.org/wiki/Pearl_Jam) show for the first and only time (for now) in [La Plata, Argentina](https://en.wikipedia.org/wiki/La_Plata).
+It was very exciting for me to see my favorite band live.

-In 2016 together with Edgar (my younger brother) and a friend, we founded [Guayoyo](https://guayoyo.io), a cybersecurity boutique firm.
+In 2016 I co-founded [Guayoyo](https://guayoyo.io), a cybersecurity boutique firm.
 This same year, Daniela and I decided to adopt Tito, my first dog.

 In 2023 we moved to [Ciudad de la Costa, Uruguay](https://en.wikipedia.org/wiki/Ciudad_de_la_Costa).